Loopring/protocols/packages/loopring_v3/DESIGN.md

 #### Withdrawing the Stake

-The stake of exchange can only be withdrawn when the exchange was shut down correctly.
+The stake of an exchange can only be withdrawn when the exchange was shut down correctly.
 This is done as follows:
 - The exchange owner sets the state to a shutdown state.
 This stops users from submitting new on-chain requests
 - All remaining open on-chain requests are processed, no other types of blocks can be committed.
 - Only special withdrawal blocks can be committed.
 These withdrawals not only withdraw the complete balance for a token in an account, it also resets the trading history root, the account public key, and the account nonce.